avkap007/portfoliowebsite/README.md

 Welcome to the repository for my personal portfolio website.
 This site showcases my work, skills, and projects as a 3rd year COGS + CS student at SFU.

+PS - Github Repo links are functional but livedemo links are currently not functional (just placeholders)

 ## Link

 Visit <https://avkap007.github.io/portfoliowebsite/>